American cuisine: Southwest and Southern California

-Native American additions may include Navajo frybread and corn on the cob, often roasted on the grill in its husk.
+Native American additions may include Navajo frybread and corn on the cob, often roasted on the grill while still in the husk.
 A typical accompaniment or appetizer of all these states is the tortilla chip, which sometimes includes cornmeal from cultivars of corn that are blue or red in addition to the standard yellow of sweetcorn, and is served with salsa of varying hotness.

 Tortilla chips also are an ingredient in the Tex Mex dish nachos, where these chips are loaded with any combination of ground beef, melted Monterey Jack, cheddar, or Colby cheese, guacamole, sour cream, and salsa, and Texas usually prefers a version of potato salad as a side dish.

 For alcohol, a key ingredient is tequila: this spirit has been made on both sides of the US-Mexican border for generations, and in modern cuisine it is a must-have in a bartender's arsenal as well as an addition to dishes for sauteeing.

-Southern California is focused more towards the coast and has had more contact with immigration from the West Pacific and Baja California, in addition to having the international city of Los Angeles as its capital.
+Southern California is more focused on the coast.
+It has had greater contact with immigration from the West Pacific and Baja California, and has the international city of Los Angeles as its capital.
 Here, the prime mode of transportation is by car.

-Drive through fast food was invented in this area, but so was the concept of the gourmet burger movement, giving birth to chains like In-N-Out Burger, with many variations of burgers including chili, multiple patties, avocado, special sauces, and Angus or wagyu beef.
-Common accompaniments include thick milkshakes in various flavors like mint, chocolate, peanut butter, vanilla, strawberry, and mango.
+Drive-through fast food was invented in this area, but so was the concept of the gourmet burger movement, giving birth to chains like In-N-Out Burger, with many variations of burgers including chili, multiple patties, avocado, special sauces, and Angus or wagyu beef.
+Common accompaniments include thick milkshakes in flavors such as mint, chocolate, peanut butter, vanilla, strawberry, and mango.

 Smoothies are a common breakfast item made with fresh fruit juice, yogurt, and crushed ice.
-Agua fresca, a drink originated by Mexican immigrants, is a common hot-weather beverage sold in many supermarkets and at mom and pop stands, available in citrus, watermelon, and strawberry flavors; the California version usually served chilled without grain in it.
+Agua fresca, a drink originating with Mexican immigrants, is a common hot-weather beverage sold in many supermarkets and at mom-and-pop stands, available in citrus, watermelon, and strawberry flavors; the California version is usually served chilled without grain.